marbl/MetagenomeScope/README.md

   data is being stored in the intended location).
 * `-nodna` This optional argument, if given, does not store the DNA sequences from contig assembly graph files in the output .db file.
-This option can help save a large amount of space in .db files making processing them in AsmViz viewer faster.
+This option can help save a large amount of space in .db files, making processing them in AsmViz viewer faster.
 * `-pg` This optional argument preserves DOT files (suffix .gv) in the output directory; if this argument is not given, then all .gv files will just be